Importing Files to DBT

 Scientific Notebook Files

 Scientific Notebook, is software which produces LaTeX files.
 LaTeX files can be imported into DBT both for the text and the mathematical equations.
-Duxbury Systems supports Scientific Notebook 5.5, which is available as a download.
-The later version, Scientific Notebook 6.0, is not compatible with DBT at this time.
+Duxbury Systems supports Scientific Notebook 5.5.
+The later version, Scientific Notebook 6.0, is not compatible with DBT.

 Generic Text Files